viamrobotics/viam_flutter_hotspot_provisioning_widget/README.md

 - `robot`: The Viam robot to provision
 - `viam`: The Viam SDK instance
 - `mainPart`: The main robot part
 - `hotspotPrefix`: The SSID prefix for the robot's hotspot.
-This prefix **must match** the prefix you set in the viam-defaults.json.
+This prefix **must match** the prefix you set in the viam-defaults.json. **The hotspot prefix must be at least 3 characters long.**
 - `hotspotPassword`: The password for the robot's hotspot.
 This password **must match** the password you set in the viam-defaults.json.

 ### HotspotProvisioningResult